 Summary

-We recommend trying the free tier or evaluation period for each plugin to see which one fits your team’s workflow in practice.
-Every team is different, and the right choice depends on whether you value external sync, simplicity, or resource planning capabilities.
+We recommend trying the free tier or evaluation period for each plugin to see which fits your workflow.
+Every team is different — the right choice depends on whether you prioritize resource planning and data security, external calendar sync, or simplicity.

 Free for teams up to 10 users.
-Calendar + resource timeline included.
+Calendar, resource timeline, and JSM Portal Calendar — all included.

 View on Atlassian Marketplace